Jagadeesh-009/personal-finance-visualizer/README.md

 - **Icons**: Lucide-react for icons throughout the UI
 - **Styling**: Tailwind CSS and CSS modules for clean and responsive styling
 - **Local Storage**: Persistent data storage on the client side

-## 4. Key Features and Implementation

-### ✨ **Income and Expense Tracking**:
-- Users can log transactions, which are immediately reflected in their balance and monthly summaries.

-### 🛠 **Budget Management**:
-- Users can define budget limits for different spending categories and monitor their actual spending against those limits.

-### 🎯 **Goal Setting**:
-- Set long-term financial goals (e.g., saving for a house) and track progress using a visual goal tracker.

-### 📊 **Data Visualization**:
-- Multiple chart types (Line, Bar, Doughnut, and Radar) give users a visual representation of income, expenses, and savings over time.

-### 💰 **Financial Health Score**:
-- The app calculates a financial health score based on the user's spending, savings, and debt ratios.
-This score is dynamically updated as the user's financial habits change.

 ## 5. State Management